sucharitasai-palli/Real-Time-Occupancy-Detection-System/README.md

 ## Project Overview

-The **Real-Time Occupancy Detection System** is an Arduino Uno-based embedded system that monitors the number of people entering and exiting a room using two Infrared (IR) sensors.
-By detecting the sequence of entry and exit, the system maintains the real-time occupancy count.
-Based on the occupancy status, the Arduino controls a relay module to automate electrical appliances, helping reduce unnecessary energy consumption.
-This project demonstrates a simple, cost-effective, and scalable occupancy monitoring solution suitable for smart homes, offices, classrooms, and other indoor environments.
+The **Real-Time Occupancy Detection System** is an Arduino Uno-based embedded system designed to monitor the number of people entering and exiting a room using two Infrared (IR) sensors.
+The Arduino Uno maintains a real-time occupancy count based on the signals received from the sensors and displays the count on the Serial Monitor.
+An 8-channel relay module is controlled according to the occupancy count, demonstrating how electrical loads can be automated based on room occupancy.
+This project provides a simple, reliable, and cost-effective solution for occupancy monitoring and automation in homes, offices, classrooms, and other indoor environments.

 ---